Before you set foot on a hiking trail, make sure you have the essentials packed. Our guide to what to bring on a hike will show you what you need.

 Going out to breathe in the fresh air and get your body moving is a feeling like no other.
 That’s probably why hiking is such a routine activity for some people.
 It allows you to bond with nature and get a good workout in.

 However, hiking isn’t a walk in the park.
 There are a few necessities required before heading out on the trails.
-If you’re new to hiking or interested in what to bring on a hike, check out the information below.
+If you’re interested in what to bring on a hike, or if you want to get some gift ideas for hikers check out the information below.

 One of the most basic, yet important hiking essentials is a pair of shoes.
 But not just any kind of shoes.
 In order to have a successful hike, you need footwear like hiking boots with good traction and space around the toes.